Building for Life: History

 The case study selection criteria needed to codify what was being celebrated.
 There was a need to clearly state on what basis the case studies were chosen.
-A set of questions were produced turning principles from several publications into shorthand, notably English Partnerships' "Urban Design Compendium", By design: urban design in the planning system towards better practice, and Urbed's "Building the 21st Century Home".
+A set of questions was produced turning principles from several publications into shorthand, notably English Partnerships' "Urban Design Compendium", By design: urban design in the planning system towards better practice, and Urbed's "Building the 21st Century Home".
 The author of these was Design for Homes' David Birkbeck who worked with CABE's Dr Edward Hobson and proposed them to Home Builders Federation's Mark Rice.
 These 20 questions were eventually published as the Building for Life criteria in July 2003, following input from the Civic Trust's Liz Wrigley and CABE's Alex Ely.

 In 2003, ten housing developments were celebrated with the Building for Life awards, on the basis of their good performance against the Building for Life criteria, and Wayne Hemingway replaced Sir Terry Farrell as chairman of the panel.

 Over the period 2004 to 2007, Building for Life was used as the basis for the first national audit of housing design quality, which highlighted the inadequate quality of much of England's newly built housing.

 While Building for Life was initially applied to completed housing developments, in 2003 CABE also developed and encouraged its use as means of achieving good design during the planning process.

 English Partnerships adopted Building for Life for use as a standard in September 2005, requiring proposals for development on land they owned to achieve 14 out of the 20 criteria at tender disposal stage.
 They also required schemes to be submitted to the Building for Life awards when they were 50% complete.

 In April 2007, the Housing Corporation published its design and quality standards, which incorporated Building for Life as the assessment method for the external environment.
 All new homes which received grant funding through the National Affordable Housing Programme were required to achieve 12 out of the 20 criteria.
 The Housing Corporation also carried out an audit of the quality of affordable homes built prior to the adoption of the new standards.
 The Housing Corporation also published guidance from HATC Ltd on how to achieve the requirements of Building for Life, aimed at housing association Development staff i.e. project managers rather than designers.